For stronger and healthier nails, soak for 3 minutes a day in a solution of 1/2 cider vinegar and 1/2 alcohol.

 Increase your Biotin dosage.
 Biotin is really good for nails and hair.
 I take a multivitamin with Biotin in it but I also take two Biotin tablets at the same time.
-I take it for my hair but my mother takes the same dosage for her nails (she has weak nails like you described).

 The biotin suggestion is one I use (for my hair actually but it helps with nails, too), but since you sign yourself 'horselover' I'm surprised you don't know about using hoof conditioner on your nails to strengthen them.
 It REALLY works, and quick too!

 Apply it liberally with a cotton swab to your nails and cuticles at night before bed; apply a thin coat with the swab several times during the day-you'll have lovely, strong nails in about a week.